4.5 Memory Game

 category: 'MemoryGameV1'

-The board presents a toolbar, its playground and status bar in the window column layoutMoprh
+The board presents a toolbar, its playground, and a status bar in a window using a column LayoutMorph:

 initialize